 CHFA must monitor the distribution of tax credit projects across the state as well as in particular submarkets.
-In some cases, CHFA may need to make choices between two credible applications based on the number of tax credit projects in a particular market or area of the state.
+In some cases, CHFA may need to make choices between two feasible applications based on the number of tax credit projects in a particular market or area of the state.
 Attention will also be paid to any recent reservations made in a particular market or area of the state.
-Recently approved projects should be afforded the opportunity to lease-up without direct competition from another tax credit project located in the same PMA.
 Particular attention will also be paid to existing projects that are not achieving pro forma rents.
+CHFA reserves the right to reject applications for market feasibility if, in its sole opinion, it believes that an insufficient market exists for the proposed project or that the proposed project will have a negative impact on existing multifamily housing or other developments in the market area currently under construction or lease-up.